MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 ## Most used (for M1): Sildur's Enhanced Default

-Running perfectly at 140-200 FPS. (adds graphical improvements and waving plants)
+Running perfectly at 160 FPS (1080p) or 50 FPS (1440p). (adds graphical improvements and waving plants)

 ## Best for adventure: Chocapic13 HighPerformance

-Running really good at 150-220 FPS (Low version) and 280-360 FPS (Potato version).
+1080p : Running really good at 150-220 FPS (Low version) and 280-300 FPS (Potato version).
-The Low version has got better graphics and the Potato version has better FPS.
+1440p : 120-140 FPS.

 The shaders adds Better Graphics, Waving Plants and Better Shades and Shadows.

 ## Most realistic: projectLuma

-Running at 40-70 FPS, the shader adds realistic improvements like: Better sun, better water, waving plants, better shadows, better stars, better moon etc…
+Running at 40-70 FPS (1080p), the shader adds realistic improvements like: Better sun, better water, waving plants, better shadows, better stars, better moon etc…
 This isn't the best shader for performance but it is one of the best for taking screenshots.

 ## Complementary Shaders